 Jump to navigation

-We are hosting a Sustainable Brewery Summit from 1:00 - 5:00 p.m. on August 15, 2017 for Colorado craft brewers at Great Divide's Barrel Bar Bottling Hall.
-Registration for this event is now closed.
+We hosted a Sustainable Brewery Summit from 1:00 - 5:00 p.m. on August 15, 2017 for Colorado craft brewers at Great Divide's Barrel Bar Bottling Hall.

 We offer free environmental assessments to raise awareness on the environmental impacts of brewing beer.
 We also provide brewers with pollution prevention strategies.